rkaiser0324/CakePress/README.md

 ### Plugins
 If used, the following WordPress plugins require additional configuration:

-* WP Super Cache - On the Advanced Settings, make sure that you add the string "app" to the list of URL strings to leave uncached.
+* [WP Super Cache](https://wordpress.org/plugins/wp-super-cache/) - On the Advanced Settings, make sure that you add the string `app` to the list of URL strings to leave uncached.
-* Autoptimize - Add `app` to "Exclude scripts from Autoptimize" and "Exclude CSS from Autoptimize".
-Due to the nonstandard location of these assets, the plugin is not able to follow the URL aliases to them, so the CakePHP assets cannot be minified.
+* [Autoptimize](https://wordpress.org/plugins/autoptimize/) - Add `app` to "Exclude scripts from Autoptimize" and "Exclude CSS from Autoptimize".
+Due to the nonstandard location of these assets, the plugin is not able to follow the URL aliases to them, so the CakePHP assets cannot be minified by this plugin.
+You could of course minify them separately in the CakePHP app.

 ## Usage